 Decades of war had destroyed the environment, intentionally and unintentionally, and the native people that once lived there in the hundreds of thousands were now merely hundreds.
-I became a lawyer because I wanted to protect these people, their heritage, and the environment from the scourge of war.
+I originally became a lawyer because I wanted to protect those people, their heritage, and the environment from the scourge of war.

 JAG, US Army Judge Advocate General’s Legal Center and School

-Juris Doctorate, Vermont Law School
+Juris Doctor (with honors), Vermont Law School

-Bachelor of Science, University of New Haven
+Bachelor of Science (with honors), University of New Haven

 International Water Diplomacy